Trippnology/hapi-forbidden-urls/README.md

 # Hapi Forbidden URLs

-Safely redirects URLs commonly used in 'spray and pray' attacks.
+Hapi plugin to safely redirect requests to URLs commonly used in 'spray and pray' attacks.

 ## Installation